sabi-31/My_Perfect_Arch-linux/README.md

 sudo sbctl status
 ```

-Now we will sign our kernel, bootloader and boot manager(refind) files with our keys.
-We will also instruct sbctl to sign any future kernels images automatically.
+After confirming the enrollment of keys, we will sign our kernel, bootloader and boot manager(refind) files with our keys.

+If any of these images get updated, we will also instruct sbctl to sign them again automatically.

-The 'sbctl verify' command lists all files that need to be signed and checks whether they are signed or not.
-We will then use 'sbctl sign -s $filename' to sign now and in the future with any updates.
+The *sbctl verify* command lists all files that need to be signed and checks whether they are signed or not.

+We will then use *sbctl sign -s \<filename>* to sign them.

 ```
 sudo sbctl verify